RomeroGabriel/mastering-python/documentation/functions/basic.md

 ...         print("Nice object func starting with self")
 ```

+## Polymorphism/overloaded Functions

+!!! info "functools.singledispatch"
+    Checkout functools.singledispatch section to see other use case. `functools.singledispatch is used for single-dispatch generic functions`.

+This decorator is used in Python for `function overloading`. `It allows you to define multiple methods with the same name but different signatures`, enabling more flexible use.
+When used in conjunction with type hints, it helps improve the clarity and maintainability of code.

+??? example

+    ``` py title="src/functions/overload.py"
+    --8<-- "src/functions/overload.py"
+    ```

 ## Return

 Functions in Python can indeed **return multiple values**.
 When a function is called, it can produce multiple results.
 This capability allows functions to provide comprehensive information or results that can be used further in the code.